Clearfield Lanes announces youth bowlers of the week

-Clearfield Lanes announces its youth bowlers of the week for Jan.
-4 are David Kelichner and Tesa Miller.
-Kelichner was 104 pins over his average while Miller rolled 123 pins above her average.
+Clearfield Lanes announces its youth bowlers of the week for January 11 are PJ Traylor and Matt Bush.
+Traylor rolled 119 pins over her average, while Bush shot 95 pins above his average.

 Clearfield Lanes announces youth bowlers of the week